scasBot/i4/DOCUMENTATION.md

 How to edit the server and the domain:
 -----
 > URL:
->*	i4.masmallclaims.org -> hcs.harvard.edu/~scas/i4
+>*	i4.masmallclaims.org
->*	The server is managed by the Harvard Computer Society.
-To access the server and edit files, you have to first ask HCS to give your fas.harvard.edu account permission to access the SCAS user.
-Then ssh into your fas.harvard.edu account (this requires an ssh client such as putty on Windows).
-Once you log into your fas account you can run "ssh scas@hcs.harvard.edu" to edit the server.
+>*	The server is managed by Bluehost.
+To access the server and edit files on the server, you can ask the old executive directors or the old tech directors for the username and password.
+You should be able to run: "ssh USERNAME@masmallclaims.org" and type the password they give you when prompted.
+To learn about Bluehost, you can also login with the same credentials on bluehost.com and learn about managing things like the mysql database and the domain name.
->* The location of the website is at ~/web/i4
+>* The location of the website is at ~/publich_html/i4

 > HOW TO PUSH/PULL:
 >*	You have a number of options to push and pull from the server.
 >*	Currently the server is set up as a local repository to https://github.com/scasBot/i4.git (look at github section for more info).
 To update you can simply run "git pull" in the i4 directory.
->*	Alternatively you can use scp/pscp to push and pull through ssh clients.

 > MYSQL:
->*	The mysql database, likewise, is managed by the Harvard Computer Society.
-To edit, you can go to http://hcs.harvard.edu/phpmyadmin.
-The login and password information should be received by word-of-mouth from previous developers of the project.
-Passwords, username, database name etc., should be kept in a file called hash.json inside of /server.
-It should be included in .gitignore.
+>*	The mysql database, likewise, is managed by bluehost.
+Passwords, username, database name etc., should be kept in a file called hash.json inside of /server, you can find an example of the structure of hash.json in server/hash.json.example.
+This file should be included in .gitignore.

 > GODADDY ACCOUNT:
 >*	SCAS also has a GoDaddy.com account which registers our domain name: masmallclaims.org.
 This is where forwarding (such as i4.masmallclaims.org) is set-up and where you can edit those.
 The login information should also be received by word-of-mouth.
 >*	We now also own scas.info, which we should be making more use of by the time you read this!

-> NOTE:
->*	Oftentimes, the HCS servers will fail and load time will be slow.
-This is not your fault!
-It is HCS' fault :( Sorry.
-You can often check by looking at some other HCS hosted websites too.

 Version control and Github:
 -----